amitmerchant1990/reverie/_posts/2022-03-18-Proteomics_and_Machine_Learning.md

 ---
 layout: post
 title:  Proteomics and Machine Learning
-categories: [Science, Proteomics, Machine Learning]
+categories: [Science, Proteomics, Research Integrity, Machine Learning]
 excerpt: Proteomics and Machine Learning is an explosive combination.
 Explosive in the sense of rapidly expanding and with far-reaching impact.
 ---